danalber/danalber.github.io/index.md

 Previously, I was a 4-year varsity swimmer at Brown.
 I graduated in 2022 with honors in applied mathematics-biology after completing a [thesis](./assets/alber_thesis_final.pdf) in statistical neuroscience under the direction of [Wilson Truccolo](https://www.truccololab.com/).

-From 2018-2020, I performed data management, biostatistics, and health services research at the Brigham and Women's [Center for Surgery and Public Health](https://csph.brighamandwomens.org/).
+From 2018-2020, I performed data management, biostatistics, and health services research at the Brigham and Women's [Center for Surgery and Public Health (CSPH)](https://csph.brighamandwomens.org/).

 I grew up in Newton, Massachusetts, and attended Newton South High School.